FutureSearch Logofuturesearch

 async with create_session(name="FDA Recall Screening") as session:

-result = await screen(
+result = await classify(

 task="Find recalls of products that I might have used for my child born on 2021-08-01.",